 The development of automotive electronic systems can be divided into three main test phases: function testing; ECU testing, including perception and fusion; and ECU domain and network testing.
 Since each test phase focuses on different goals, the test system requirements differ as well.
 The dSPACE HIL systems can be adapted to each phase to provide maximum support.

-Function testing aims at testing single or few functions, including their interaction with ECU basic software.
+Function testing focuses on testing single or a few functions, including their interaction with ECU basic software.
 Since this kind of testing is typically an integral part of function development rather than final release testing, its focus lies on experimental usage, without systematic test automation.
 Hardware-in-the-loop (HIL) test systems for function testing therefore require versatile bus and network interfaces, restbus simulation on the behavior and protocol levels, or design-for-test interfaces (e.g., XCP).
-If you want to test functions for autonomous driving, the test system must be able to generate sensor data on the object list level.
-These types of tests are often performed by the function developers themselves.
-Therefore, the test systems must fit on a developer’s desk.
+These types of tests are often performed by the function developers themselves and must fit on a developer’s desk.

-Typical applications for ECU tests range from software integration testing over to fail-safe and fail-operational testing, to ECU release testing.
-For ADAS and AD ECUs, this can even include perception and fusion algorithms also have to be verified.
+Typical applications for ECU tests range from software integration testing through fail-safe and fail-operational testing, to ECU release testing.
 Testing is therefore highly automated and based on ECU requirements to cover the high number of variants.
-Scenario-based testing is also useful to address the many test variants, particularly in combination with automatic scenario generation.

 ECU Domain and Network Testing

 ECU domain and network testing is characterized by end-to-end testing of distributed functions.
 This includes sleep or wake-up tests as well as fail-safe and fail-operational tests of the vehicle’s ECU network.
 The need for an extensive range of I/O channels as well as bus and network interfaces is characteristic for these kinds of test systems.